Learn the Latest in Specialty Polymers

 The Polymer Engineering program provides an opportunity to learn from UW–Madison experts.
 The University of Wisconsin–Madison is internationally recognized for its research and teaching in polymer engineering and science, as well as its expenditures in research and development activities.

-UW–Madison’s online Polymer Engineering graduate degree is a world-class program, ranked by U.S. News & World Report in the Top 10 Online Engineering Graduate Programs in 2016, for the fifth year in a row.
+UW–Madison’s online Polymer Engineering graduate degree is a world-class program, consistently ranked in the top ten online engineering graduate programs by U.S. News & World Report.

 1Data from the Society of the Plastics Industry.